The 8 Best Snacking Habits to Drop 10 Pounds

 Go For Something Raw

 "Select two raw snacks per day to ensure you're getting the greatest density of phytonutrients, minerals and vitamins," advises Dana James CDN, a nutritionist from Food Coach NYC.
 "Things like in-season fruits, seeds, nuts and fresh vegetable juices fit the bill."
 For more expert recommendations, don't miss these 40 Foods Nutritionists Eat Every Day.

 Sometimes we mistake hunger for thirst and end up consuming more calories than needed.
-A study published in the Physiology & Behavior journal found that participants inappropriately respond to thirst by eating instead of drinking over 60 percent of the time.
+A study published in the Physiology & Behavior journal found that participants inappropriately respond to thirst by eating instead of drinking over 60% of the time.
 Cut your chances of consuming extra calories by sipping on a tall glass of water.
 If you're still hungry after quenching your thirst, then allow yourself to grab some grub.

 Only Snack When You're Hungry

 "Snacks are not there to distract you from boredom, emotional upsets or because you want to momentarily check out of life.
 They are there to keep your blood sugar levels stable when your meals have more than five hours between them," James tells us.